URUK-js/calepin/README.md

 ## Why another text editor ?

 For the past few years i've tested all rich text editor the js ecosystem have to offer.
 Yet, I found none to be have all the functionnality I looked for.
-Here is the list of thing Calepin aims to acheive.
+Here is the list of thing Edytor aims to acheive.

 - Enable real time collaboration out of the box.
 - Offline editing by default
-- Calepin should be as simple as possible in it conception.
+- Edytor should be as simple as possible in it conception.
 Mainly only relying on the "before input event"
 - Allowing any kind of blocks to be render at any depth.
 - Void block and inline blocks have to be handled.
 - JSON as fallback data structure
-- Performance driven: Calepin should be able to render a large amount of block without dropping performances.
+- Performance driven: Edytor should be able to render a large amount of block without dropping performances.
 5000 blocks is our goal.
 - Drag and drop should be enabled by default
 - It should work on mobile
 - It should work with any kind of grammar corrector.